mrgsolve/nmtests/nmtest7.md

 This document runs simulations from a pharmacokinetic model using both NONMEM and mrgsolve and compares the results.

 All of the relevant code is presented so that the user can trace how the simulations are performed.
+The complete source code can be viewed [here](nmtest7.R).

 The bottom line results are presented in graphical form [here](#results) and numeric form [here](#numeric-summary).